Shockingly, there’s little useful guidance out there about book titling. What advice exists is usually of little help:

-Obviously your book goals (building authority, raising your visibility, etc.) will determine what type of title you pick.
-If you want to build a brand out of your non-fiction book, your title options are much different than if you want to publish a memoir with a whimsical title.
+Your book objectives (building authority, raising your visibility, etc.) determine what type of title you pick.
+If you want to build a brand out of your non-fiction book, your title options are quite different than if you want to publish a memoir with a whimsical feel.

-Let’s examine all the functions your book title can serve and the places it could potentially be used before we walk you through the precise process of thinking up title ideas:
+Let’s examine all the functions your book title can serve, and the places for potential use, before we walk you through the precise process of thinking up title ideas:

 - To sell the book to readers